 Measuring the Success of Business Women Connect

 The changes Vicky and Martha have made since receiving training from Ndinagwe can help grow their businesses and benefit the women and their families for years to come.
-In order test the program’s assumptions, and potentially scale it to other regions and countries, BWC was designed to include a rigorous evaluation.
+In order to test the program’s assumptions, and potentially scale it to other regions and countries, BWC was designed to include a rigorous evaluation.

-While the evaluation will bring important insight on how to design interventions that can empower women entrepreneurs, Ndinagwe doesn’t need more convincing.
+While the evaluation will bring important insight into how to design interventions that can empower women entrepreneurs, Ndinagwe doesn’t need more convincing.
 “In Mbeya, women are mostly the ones doing business,” she says.
 “Empowering them with skills will make them grow their businesses and become more successful for their families.
 This makes them more respectable in the families and community.”